Kunalmaith/Online_Ecommerce/README.md

 (The file `d:\react\ecomm_web_new\README.md` exists, but is empty)
 # Online E-commerce (Prototype)

-This repository contains a frontend (React + Vite) and a small Java Spring Boot backend prototype (JDBC + H2) intended as an initial project submission.
+This repository contains a frontend (React + Vite) and a Java Spring Boot backend prototype (JDBC + H2) designed to demonstrate core e-commerce concepts including transaction management and session-based cart functionality.

+**Backend Features (Review 1 Feedback Integration):**
+- ✅ JDBC Transaction Management (commit/rollback) for checkout process
+- ✅ Servlet Session Management for shopping cart state
+- ✅ Inventory reservation with atomic order creation
+- ✅ OrderItem model for line-item tracking
+- ✅ MVC separation with service layer

-The goal of this prototype is to demonstrate core Java/OOP concepts, JDBC connectivity, simple REST endpoints, and a React-based UI scaffold.
-It is intentionally lightweight so it can be presented as a non-working or semi-working prototype for review.
+The goal is to demonstrate Java/OOP concepts, JDBC connectivity with proper transaction handling, session management, REST endpoints, and a clean architecture suitable for review.

 ---